vporton/zondirectory2/README.md

+## Quick notes

+For the frontend to work, you need `dfx generate` using https://github.com/vporton/sdk (contains a bug fix),

 # zon

 Welcome to your new zon project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.